 But a key piece of prosecution evidence appeared to contradict that assertion _ a video showing Lubanga addressing recruits including young men and what appeared to be children at a training camp.
-Another video shown to judges showed a pickup full of heavily armed bodyguards, including at least two who looked like children, following Lubanga's vehicle.
+Another video shown to judges showed a pickup truck full of heavily armed bodyguards, including at least two who looked like children, following Lubanga's vehicle.

 "The defendant stole the childhood of the victims by forcing them to kill and rape," prosecutor Luis Moreno-Ocampo told judges at trial.
 "Lubanga victimized the children before they ever had a chance to grow up into full human beings who could make their own decisions."

-That is what Moreno-Ocampo also accuses Kony of doing, but on a far greater scale, first in Uganda but also in Congo, southern Sudan and Central African Republic.
+That is what Moreno-Ocampo also accuses Kony of doing, but on a far greater scale, first in Uganda but also in Congo, southern Sudan and the Central African Republic.

 Despite the problems, Lubanga's case has also demonstrated _ albeit haltingly _ that the court has matured in its 10 years of work into an institution that can bring suspects to justice.

-As Benjamin Ferencz, a U.S. prosecutor at the post-World War II Nuremberg trials of Nazi commanders, told ICC judges in the summing up of Lubanga's trial last year: "Let the voice and the verdict of this esteemed global court now speak for the awakened conscience of the world."
+As Benjamin Ferencz, a U.S. prosecutor at the post-World War II Nuremberg trials of Nazi leaders, told ICC judges in the summing up of Lubanga's trial last year: "Let the voice and the verdict of this esteemed global court now speak for the awakened conscience of the world."